We all know that GD & T is an integral part of engineering drawings. Two basic GD and T rules apply to all drawings.

 GD And T Rules #1

-When tolerances of size are specified for a feature, the limit of the size prescribed the extend to which a feature can vary considering the variation of form and size.
+When tolerances of size are specified for a feature, the limit of the size prescribed is the extent to which a feature can vary considering the variation of form and size.

 In simple words, when a feature is at MMC, it has the perfect form.
 When a size tolerance is specified, it controls both size tolerance and forms tolerance of that feature.